There are different ways to start a startup, but they mostly boil down to this:

 Coding Shit

 My stack is mostly VS Code + Claude Code.
-I use Kanband boards and create PRDs for what I need to build.

 Selling Shit